Edgar Wallace

 Wallace was such a prolific writer that one of his publishers claimed that a quarter of all books in England were written by him.
 As well as journalism, Wallace wrote screen plays, poetry, historical non-fiction, 18 stage plays, 957 short stories and over 170 novels, 12 in 1929 alone.
 More than 160 films have been made of Wallace's work.

 In addition to his work on King Kong, he is remembered as a writer of "the colonial imagination", for the J. G. Reeder detective stories, and for the Green Archer serial.
 He sold over 50 million copies of his combined works in various editions and The Economist in 1997 describes him as "one of the most prolific thriller writers of [the 20th] century".
-Although the great majority of his books are out of print in the UK, they are still read in Germany.
+Although the great majority of his books are out of print in the UK, they are very popular in Germany, with around 50 of his titles still in print.
 A 50-minute German TV documentary was made in 1963 called The Edgar Wallace Story, which featured his son Bryan Edgar Wallace.

 Biography from the Wikipedia article Edgar Wallace.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.